 In the 1960s, when cholesterol was mistakenly deemed the cause of heart disease, saturated fats were replaced with polyunsaturated fats.
 Polyunsaturated fats were derived from seed oils, and because these seed oils were so volatile, they had to be highly processed and refined to become stable.

-Today, clear-yellow plastic vegetable oil-filled bottles line the brightly-lit grocery store shelves–while even one photon of light would normally oxidize unrefined vegetable oils.
-These refined vegetables oils are used as preservatives in packaged foods, and are unappetizing to the residents of the microbiome, which typically feed on fatty acids… but not this type!
+Today, clear plastic vegetable oil-filled bottles line brightly-lit grocery store shelves–while even one photon of light would normally oxidize unrefined vegetable oils.
+These refined vegetables oils are used as preservatives in packaged foods, but are unappetizing to the residents of your microbiome.

-These oils are one of the major culprits behind congested, thick and viscous bile.
-The medical term for this is “bile sludge.”
-This is the result of congestion of the bile ducts, the liver (which is in charge of making bile), and the gallbladder (which is in charge of storing bile).
+These oils are one of the major culprits behind thick, and viscous bile.
+The medical term for this is “bile sludge,” and it’s the result of congestion of the bile ducts, the liver (which is in charge of making bile), and the gallbladder (which is in charge of storing bile).

 In today’s world, gallbladder concerns have become the norm.
-Worldwide, one out of four women over 60 years of age will experience gallbladder issues.
-(1) Cholecystectomy (the removal of the gallbladder) is the most common elective abdominal surgery in America today, with over 750,000 surgeries per year.
-(2) Gallbladder disease has increased by 20 percent in the last 3 decades, costing America $6.2 billion a year in collective medical bills.
-(2)
+Worldwide, one out of four women over the age of 60 will experience gallbladder issues.1 Cholecystectomy (the removal of the gallbladder) is the most common elective abdominal surgery in America, with more than 750,000 surgeries per year.
+Gallbladder disease has increased by 20%in the last 3 decades, costing America $6.2 billion a year in collective medical bills.2

-Ayurvedic Herbs for Bile Sludge & Gallbladder Health
+Ayurvedic Herbs for Bile Sludge and Gallbladder Health

-Thanks to Ayurveda, there are certain herbs that can help to defend against the destruction from refined vegetable oils and beat the bile sludge…
+Thanks to Ayurveda, there are certain herbs that can help you defend against refined vegetable oils and beat bile sludge.

-For years, as part of a formula I call Beet Cleanse, I have found beetroot, fenugreek, cinnamon and shilajit as invaluable for supporting healthy digestion – with particular affinity for the liver and gallbladder – which I believe are the kingpins of the digestion and detox pathways in the body.
+For years I have found beetroot, fenugreek, cinnamon, and shilajit invaluable for supporting healthy digestion, particularly for supporting the liver and gallbladder, which I believe are the kingpins of digestion and detox pathways in the body.

 These four herbs have been used for thousands of years, and are now backed by science to support optimal liver and gallbladder health.